jenny-q/isa-review/README.md

 `$body.on('click', '.product__input', checkHeight);`

-:exclamation: Sometimes there is some sitecore code that breaks clib, I just wrap in this to check if it is in patternlab.
-This will only run on a sitecore environment.
+:exclamation: There are some functions that break clib, in that case I check for body class.

 ```
 if(!$body.hasClass('patternlab__body')) {